jessereynolds/slicejump/README.md

 source slice.rc
 ```

-When prompted, provide your PuppetPass password.
+When prompted, provide your password.

 In the Vagrantfile you'll see that the slicejump host is being created in network0.
 You may want to change this if you want your slicejump host in some special network you may have created.